Much evidence exists on the link between type 1 and 2 diabetes and periodontal disease.

 Signs and Symptoms of Gum Disease

-Good oral hygiene and regular dental check ups are essential in preventing gum disease.
+• Good oral hygiene and regular dental check ups are essential in

 Be sure to tell your dentist and hygienist that you have diabetes so that he can detect any signs of early gum disease.

-At Holistic Dental you can find best dentist in Melbourne . we aspire to create beautiful, natural smiles for life.
+Author Bio: At Holistic Dental you can fine best dentist Melbourne . we aspire to create beautiful, natural smiles for life.
 Our contemporary high tech state of the art dental practice, focuses on dentist Melbourne Holistic Dentistry ; ensuring our patients receive the very best quality treatment and personal care.
 Holistic Dental is at the leading edge of the dentistry arena.
 Aspiring to create beautiful, healthy smiles for life; Holistic Dental is a premier Cosmetic Dentistry practice in Melbourne, Australia.